Capital Gains Tax and Precious Metals

 Do I pay my capital gains or collectibles tax at the time of the sale?

 What happens if I sell my precious metals at a loss?

 A capital loss can help to reduce your tax bill.
 Depending on how long you own the precious metals before selling, you may have either a short-term or long-term capital loss.
 You can use your capital losses to:

 - Offset (reduce) capital gains from sales of collectibles or other capital assets in the same tax year.

-- Offset up to $3,000 of ordinary income from the same tax year.
+- Offset up to $3,000 (for married filing jointly taxpayers) of ordinary income from the same tax year.

 - Offset capital gains and ordinary income in future years or prior years, subject to some limitations.